MrTheBino/mist-engine-fvtt/README.md

 Currently it only supports Legend In The Mist.

-**This system is in ALPHA stage.**
+**This system is in BETA stage.**

 ## Features

 * NPC / Adversary sheet
 * Character sheets
 * backpack, themebooks, fellowship relationships for character sheets
 * milestone, abandon,improve, promises development markers
 * quick, detailed and reaction rolls
 * burning power tags